aaronparker/aaronparker.github.io/_posts/2006-08-25-ui-consistency-and-microsoft-sans-serif.md

 This &#8220;bug&#8221; has been reported on the Vista/Longhorn newsgroups, some hopefully weâ€™ll see this change in upcoming builds of Vista.
 (Please, please Microsoft, just the single UI font would be nice..)

 **Update**: I found some more information on the Microsoft Sans Serif/MS Sans Serif font in use in Windows.
 Microsoft Sans Serif is an OpenType font that replaces the older MS Sans Serif font.
-Many applications just don't use the new font though and this is noticeable when you enable ClearType font smoothing - MS Sans Serif is not &#8216;smoothed' .
+Many applications just don't use the new font though and this is noticeable when you enable ClearType font smoothing - MS Sans Serif is not 'smoothed' .
 The same registry key can be used to replace the font in older applications:

   1. Open your Fonts folder via Control Panel and drag MS Sans Serif somewhere safe in case you ever want it back
   2. Open your registry and navigate to <span style="font-style: italic">HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontSubstitutes</span>